jp1884/techvolution-vegas-baby/Techvolution II - Building The Life Star/70 - Mixed Martial Politics.md

 Just like life.
 By assessing the situation on the frontline as fast and accuratrely as possible.
 That means empowering the extras on the frontline with whatever tool they want, electing politicians who follow orders, and judging results by our senses, and tracking results in something called the Life Star.

 We'll build it in the next book.

+That means we all must be protagonsits, solving problems....the story is more important than the characters.
+The fight is more important then the coach or his rule book.
+Life is more important than any life form.

+We either tap and learn, or we become antagonist citing a rule book history wont care about anymore than life cares about all the lifeforms gone extinct before we showed up...

 ## Left over